lawrence-innovative-tech/java/JAVA/1 Fundamental & JVM Internals & Performance/1 Java Fundamentals.md

 - javadoc - Generate Java documentations
 - jvisualvm - Analysis the performance.
 #### **JRE (Java Runtime Environment)
 -

 #### **Byte Code
-	Binary code is low machine read & executable code, in 0's and 1's format.
+- Binary code is low machine read & executable code, in 0's and 1's format.
 ### **JVM Internals & Performance

+#### **Question Bank
+1. JDK is enough to create jar file then what is the purpose of Maven the build tool and some plugins in needs to build jar why?
+2. The java packages are in JRE we are using java api to our application, so where it can load and how its represented in .class file.